-Lucille leaned over the railing of her Lunar Commander’s balcony.
-Below her, in one of the moon’s main mess-halls, thousands of pilots ate breakfast.
-The pilots wore uniforms of solid color which organized them into teams.
-There were enough colors that even Lucille had trouble keeping track them, and each color came in shades to distinguish the wearer’s role.
+Lucille leaned over the rail of her Lunar Commander’s balcony.
+Below, in the moon-base’s main mess-hall, thousands of pilots ate breakfast.
+The pilots were organized into teams by the solid color of their uniforms.
+There were so many colors even Lucille had trouble tracking them, and each color came in shades to distinguish the wearer’s role.
 The main pilots of each robot wore bright, bold colors.
-Most of the robots had room for co-pilots who wore pastels.
+Co-pilots wore pastels.
 Mechanics wore darks.
-Computer specialists had half-desaturated jumpsuits.
+Computer specialists wore desaturated jumpsuits.

-Lucille didn’t collect her new blue uniform when she was promoted to ZAB.
-In fact, she had never bothered changing into her purple uniform when she piloted Z-Purple.
-She’d worn her red jumpsuit no matter where she was promoted.
+Lucille never collected her blue uniform when she was promoted to Zephyr-Alpha-Blue.
+In fact, she never collected her purple uniform when she commanded Z-Purple.
+She only wore red.
 She looked good in red.
 Charlie looked good in yellow.
 Daisuke looked good in green.

 Charlie sat at the table behind her.
-Daisuke rolled his wheelchair beside him.
-“Commander Lucille, you requested our presence first thing in the morning.”
+Daisuke rolled beside him in his wheelchair.
+“Commander, you requested us?”

-“As I slept I considered Akayama’s video-confession.”
-Lucille refused to sit.
-Both lieutenants were twice her age, so she made the most of her body-language to convey her authority by straightening her back and broadening her shoulders.
-“I understand why the material was kept secret, but the truth is coming out eventually.
-Luckily, the information in the video doesn’t change our situation.
-We’re still protecting earth from the Hurricane.
-So we’ll reveal that Akayama built the Hurricane if and when it becomes relevant, or after the Hurricane is destroyed.”
+“I’ve considered Akayama’s video-confession.”
+Both lieutenants were twice her age, so Lucille conveyed authority by standing straight and broadening her shoulders.
+“I understand why it was kept secret, but the truth is coming out eventually.
+Luckily, nothing in the video changes our situation.
+We’re still protecting Earth from the Hurricane.
+We’ll reveal its origin if and when it becomes relevant, or after the Hurricane is destroyed.”

 “Destroyed?”
-Charlie squinted, which moved his eyepatch down his face.
+Charlie squinted, which shifted his eye-patch.
 “The whole thing?
 The cosmic horror that ate the universe?”

 Charlie and Daisuke hung their heads.
-“Honestly, we never considered whether the virus worked or not,” said Daisuke.
+“We never considered it,” said Daisuke.
 “We had other concerns at the time.”

 A tomato slice slipped from her sandwich.
-She caught it mid-air before it fell into the mess-hall below her.
-She’d have to get used to eating at altitude.
+She caught it mid-air before it fell into the mess-hall.
+She’d have to learn to eat at altitude.

-The elevator opened and out stepped twin siblings Eisu and Feito in red and orange uniforms respectively.
-“You sent for us, Commander?”
+The elevator opened for twin siblings Eisu and Feito in red and orange uniforms respectively.
+“You requested us, Commander?”

-Eisu and Feito nodded silently.
-The twins had short, tidy haircuts, and they folded their hands courteously before them.
+Eisu and Feito nodded.
+They folded their hands courteously before them.

 Eisu held his breath.
 “They’re doing well, Commander.”

 “Very well, Commander,” said Feito.
-She hadn’t loosened her posture.
+She tightened her posture.

 Lucille sighed.
 “Glad to hear it.”
-She took her feet off the table.
+She set her feet on the floor.
 “Now, I’ve brought you here for a formal reprimanding.
-Daisuke says he caught you two smoking a cockroach after training yesterday.
+Daisuke saw you smoking a cockroach yesterday.
 Aren’t you both underage?”

 The twins winced.
 “We’re sorry, Commander,” said Feito.